PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-11 09:20:54
+Last updated: 2024-04-11 09:22:49
-Random Quote: Rhaegar fought valiantly, Rhaegar fought nobly, and Rhaegar died.  -  Jorah Mormont
+Random Quote: Yesterday, today and tomorrow are not consecutive, they are connected in a never-ending circle.
+Everything is connected - The Stranger